matthieugomez/StringDistances.jl/README.md

 	#> 0.9538461538461539
 	```

-- Modifiers from the Python library [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/).
-One difference with this Python library is that modifiers are defined for any distance, not just the levenshtein one.
+- Modifiers from the Python library [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/), that can be applied to any distance.

 	- [Partial](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) returns the maximal similarity score between the shorter string and substrings of the longer string.